jdevfullstack/lightweight-web-server/README.md

-As my example, in my release the executable jar file must have its own folder, then inside that folder is the default page `index.html`, then you can create subfolder, in my case, `data` and you can put files there to be serve by this webserver.
+As my example, in my release the executable jar file must have its own folder, then inside that folder is the default page `index.html`, then you can create a subfolder, in my case, `data` and you can put files there to be served by this webserver.

 And there is the form sample to post.
 When you click `add record`, the data will be sent as POST.